 Many people, me included, are just now waking up to the reality that in the process of making our life easier we have actually done harm to our environment and in the end to ourselves – perhaps it is time to take steps and reverse this?

 Are we killing ourselves while making our lives easier?
 Knowing this ( and other studies ) and given the choice, what would you use for the garments that come in close contact with your child’s skin?
-Something grown with plenty of harmful substances, something I have myself SEEN giving rashes to people in my family, or something clean?
+Something grew with plenty of harmful substances, something I have myself SEEN giving rashes to people in my family, or something clean?
 True, not many people have the choice, or better said, HAD – in the era of the Internet things change rapidly.

 Organic Certification USDA Certified vs. GOTS certified

 What does it mean “Organic Fabric”?
 What are the standards?
-In the USA, “USDA Certified Organic” labels are frequently applied to foodstuff, but I have not seen it applied to a piece of fabric.
+In the USA, “USDA Certified Organic” labels are frequently applied to foodstuff, but I have not seen them applied to a piece of fabric.

 Nevertheless, according to some, there is a definition for this: “The U.S. Department of Agriculture (USDA) and the Federal Trade Commission require that any article of clothing or fabric advertised as “organic” be made with fibers from USDA-certified organic crops, such as cotton or flax (used to make linen), but the regulation pretty much ends there.”